-We rescue all of our dogs from high-intake shelters with high euthanasia rates in southern states (the majority being from Kentucky, South Carolina & North Carolina) and get them transported to our New Bedford shelter for adoption.
+Lighthouse rescues the majority our dogs from high-intake shelters with high euthanasia rates in southern states and organize their safe transport to our New Bedford shelter for adoption.

 To apply to adopt, download the adoption application above and send it to email@example.com

 We work with our rescue partners in southern states to rescue dogs who find themselves in high-volume shelters due to no fault of their own.

 Once the dog is rescued and safe from euthanasia, they are placed in temporary foster homes or boarding kennels.
 During their stay they can socialize with other dogs and receive proper veterinary care & attention while they are waiting to be transported to Massachusetts.
 All dogs receive necessary vaccinations, are spayed/neutered, are dewormed, and tested for heartworm.
 If the dog tests positive for heartworm, they will stay in a foster home or boarding while they receive heartworm treatment.